 “Advertising justifies its existence when used in the public interest-it is much too powerful a tool to use solely for commercial purposes.” – Howard Gossage

-One of the hottest trend in advertising is using social cause.
+One of the hottest trends in advertising is using social causes.
 Marketers make poignant statements while at the same time build associations and sell junk.

-Here is an example of a campaign that I am talking about:- NO MORE BLACK TARGETS.
+Here is an example of a campaign:- NO MORE BLACK TARGETS.
 The video starts with the fact that last year 263 black men have been killed by guns, of whom 69% were non-violent and unarmed.
 What if unconscious bias is deadly?

-But it’s a different story if someone uses the hard work of others and just overwrite it with its own purpose.
-One of the similar cases was found in the recent extremely stereotypical Pepsi ad which allegedly appropriated the BLACK LIVES MATTER movement.
+But it’s a different story if someone use the hard work of others and just overwrite it with its own purpose.
+That’s the message one would give if done insensitively.
+Similar case was found in a Pepsi ad which allegedly appropriated the BLACK LIVES MATTER movement.
 (BLM is an international movement that campaigns against violence and racism against black people and holds protests police brutality and racial discrimination both online & offline).
-It was criticized by a lot.
-After the final comment by Martin Luther King Junior’s daughter, Bernice King, Pepsi pulled out the ad.
+It was criticized by a lot and after receiving comments by the likes of Martin Luther King Junior’s daughter, Bernice King, Pepsi pulled out the ad.

 “If only Daddy would have known about the power of Pepsi” – Bernice King

 “Pepsi was trying to project a global a message of unity, peace and understanding,Clearly, we missed the mark, and we apologize.

 We did not intend to make light of any serious issue.
 We are pulling the content and halting any further rollout.“